Enlightened moderation

 I say to my brother Muslims: The time for renaissance has come.
 The way forward is through enlightenment.
 We must concentrate on human resource development through the alleviation of poverty and through education, health care and social justice.
 If this is our direction, it cannot be achieved through confrontation.
-We must adopt a path of moderation and a conciliatory approach to fight the common belief that Islam is a religion of militancy in conflict with modernization, democracy and secularism.
-All this must be done with a realization that, in the world we live in, fairness does not always rule.
+We must adopt a path of moderation and a conciliatory approach to fight the common belief that Islam is a religion of militancy in conflict with modernisation, democracy and secularism.
+All this must be done with a realisation that, in the world we live in, fairness does not always rule.

 Criticism

-Fundamentalist Islamic organizations have criticized Musharraf's vision of enlightened moderation.
-The Jamaat-e-Islami condemns it as a neologism for Westernization and American imperialism.
-Islam is innately a religion of enlightened moderation, they argue, and needs no Westernized amendments.
-Masooda Bano points out that the US is not likely to "suddenly metamorphose into a benevolent entity, which will 'resolve all political disputes with justice.'"
+Fundamentalist Islamic organisations have criticised Musharraf's vision of enlightened moderation.
+The Jamaat-e-Islami condemns it as a neologism for Westernisation and American imperialism.
+Islam is innately a religion of enlightened moderation, they argue, and needs no Westernised amendments.
+Masooda Bano says that the US is not likely to "suddenly metamorphose into a benevolent entity, which will 'resolve all political disputes with justice.'"